Ask a question

 This isn't a formal question.
 Just thoughts about future possible incentives for people to upgrade windows, roofs, doors etc. Also, I do not know the codes , or laws but my elderly mother and I live in a comdo.
 Will this or does this also apply to these type of residential structures.
 Will you work with associations and rental places as well to make sure these structures are included?
 A side note, and a thought but unsure about the feasibility.
 I know the city was conducting emergency trainings.
 Is there a way to work with neighborhood watch, associations and apartment personnel to get people to go through those emergency preparedness trainings the city has offered?
 A campaign to get people to sign up.
 Just some thoughts.

-Janetperez asked about 1 month agoThanks so much for your interest in this project.
+Janetperez asked 3 months agoThanks so much for your interest in this project.
 Regarding your questions, the code will apply to all types of new construction including single-family detached, single-family attached and apartment buildings.
 As far as existing buildings, the code will also apply for upgrades and repairs under some conditions for items including shingles, windows, and doors.

 Our communications team also works regularly to promote the Community Emergency Response Training (CERT) program, which is free training for residents to teach them how to plan for an emergency and trains them in basic disaster response skills, including fire safety.
 Information about these courses are available at www.LakewoodCO,gov/CERT.
 When there is a course, information to register is available on our website, weekly newsletters and on social media.
 We'll pass your suggestion on to the Police Department to include the CERT information in the neighborhood watch program and through their work with apartment managers.